raveclassic/frp-ts/readme.md

 We're done but there are two important things about the callback:

 -   it is in the form of `Observer`.
 This is because `frp-ts` implements [es-observables](https://github.com/tc39/proposal-observable) so that it is seemlessly compatible with other implementations.
-Also there's no support for plain functions as callbacks for the sake of API simplicity.
+Also, there's no support for plain functions as callbacks for the sake of API simplicity.
 -   it is _not_ fired on subscription.
 This is because, although `Atom` (and `Property`) is _similar_ to rxjs [BehaviorSubject](https://rxjs.dev/api/index/class/BehaviorSubject), it is fundamentally different in the way it works - it only notifies subscribers if the value _is changed_.
 -   it is _not_ supplied the changed value.
 This is how `frp-ts` solves glitches (diamond shape problem).
 There should always be a single source of truth for the value - either it is the callback's argument (like it's done in almost all reactive libraries) or the value of property/atom.

-More on this later.

 ### `Property`